Formal and Informal Business in South Africa

 What is Formal Business?

 A formal business in South Africa is any organised business with employers who offer fixed terms of employment.
-Formal businesses offer jobs with regular hours, they pay regular wages and they pay taxes.
+These businesses offer jobs with regular hours, they pay regular wages and they pay taxes.
 Formal businesses are registered and protected.

 What is the Formal and Informal Sector?

+The informal sector includes the part of the economy that is not taxed or monitored by the government.
+A large portion of South Africa’s economy forms part of the informal sector.
 The economic activities of these businesses are not included in the country’s Gross Domestic Product (GDP).
 If a business’s activities are “off the books” then it falls under the informal economy.

 What Are Three Types of Informal Business?